 Apparently food is not food.

 So I started making oatmeal from scratch.
-I focused on buying whole foods and when I did buy anything processed, I chose items with the least amount of ingredients, preferably with names I could pronounce.
+I focused on creating a natural food pantry, buying whole foods.
+When I did buy anything processed, I chose items with the least amount of ingredients, preferably with names I could pronounce.

 I learned that food regulators in other countries banned certain chemicals, making companies flavour their food with real ingredients like turmeric and not synthetic ones, like yellow number 5.